-But are the hits due to the keywords you are targeting?
+But are the hits due to the keyword targeting?

-When you can see which keywords do well for your site, you can tweak your content strategy for better SEO results.
+When you can see which keywords do well for your site, you can tweak your content strategy for better SEO success.

 Instead of writing articles about famous athletes, you could hone in on the search intent of somebody looking for runners that have good grip or are waterproof, based on the keywords they are using to find your article.